Deborah Cox (album): Critical reception

-AllMusic editor Stephen Thomas Erlewine found that Cox "is a confident and stylish singer, but her self-titled debut is helped by considerably by the powerhouse producers work behind the scenes [...]
+AllMusic editor Stephen Thomas Erlewine found that Cox "is a confident and stylish singer, but her self-titled debut is helped considerably by the powerhouse producers work behind the scenes [...]
 The record is filled with immaculately crafted dance-pop and ballads.
 Not all of the songs are up to the production standards, however.
 Like many singers in her genre, Deborah Cox is only as good as her material, and the songs on their debut are uneven [...]
 Nevertheless, the best songs on the album suggests that Cox has the potential to develop into a star."
+Gil L. Robertson IV fom Cash Box magazine called the album a "well-polished mix of pop and R&B styles that should do well on the marketplace.
+Everything about this project is first rate, from the glossy but solid musical production to the song selection and Cox's delivery.
+Although she has been hyped as Arista's next Whitney Houston, Cox's vocals lack the powerful dynamics responsible for Houston's massive appeal.
+Radio formats across the board will, for certain, fall for this talented Canadian beauty."
+Jet magazine felt that Cox's "self-titled debut album skillfully presents her powerful talent to the listening audience.
+From the smooth groove of "Sentimental" to the heartfelt emotion of "Sound of My Tears," Cox shows her vocal versatility and range."

+Commercial performance

+Released on September 12, 1995, Deborah Cox debuted at number 105 on the US Billboard 200 in the week of October 28, 1995 and peaked at number 102 a week later.
+It also reached number 25 on Billboard's Top R&B/Hip-Hop Albums and peaked atop the US Heatseekers Albums chart.
+On August 1, 1996, it was certified Gold by the Recording Industry Association of America (RIAA) for shipments figures in excess of 500,000 units.
+By August 1998, Deborah Cox had sold 293,000 copies in the United States, according to Nielsen Soundscan.
+In Canada, the album peaked at number 55 on RPM's Top Albums/CDs in the week of May 27, 1996.
+On June 26, 1996, it was certified Gold by Music Canada.
+It eventually reached Platinum status in February 1997 when it surpassed shipments figures of 100,000 units.

 Track listing

 2012 re-release

-In 2012, the album was remastered and re-released in the UK by New Skool Sounds as a 2CD deluxe edition with 16 additional tracks.
+In 2012, the album was remastered and re-released in the UK by New Skool Sounds as a two-disc deluxe edition with 16 additional tracks.